Brighter, more youthful-looking eyes await with an eyelid lift

 While blepharoplasty can help to improve these problems, other eyelid/brow treatments can rejuvenate the areas surrounding the eyes:

-Droopy eyebrows can be lifted with a surgical ‘brow lift’ or Botox.
-The fine wrinkles beside the eyes, referred to as “crow’s feet” can be treated with Botox.
+Droopy eyebrows can be lifted with a surgical ‘brow lift’ or Wrinkle Relaxers.
+The fine wrinkles beside the eyes, referred to as “crow’s feet” can be treated with Wrinkle Relaxers.
 Laser resurfacing or chemical peels can also improve fine wrinkles and tighten lower eyelid skin.
 Dark circles beneath the eyes can be addressed with fillers (such as Juvederm and Restylane) or PRP.
 Dr. Karl Schwarz and his group of nurse injectors can help you decide which option is best for you, based on your needs and expectations.